luxkun/aivengine/README.md

 obj.OnUpdate += sender =>
 {
     var s = (SpriteObject) sender;
-    // this should go in Update method s.SpriteOffset += Vector2.One;
+    // this is what should go in Update method if you override it s.SpriteOffset += Vector2.One;
 };